What Is Scriptural Faith?

-In Luke 22:32 Yeshua prayed for Simon’s faith not to fail.
+In Luke 22:32 Jesus (Yeshua) prayed for Simon’s faith not to fail.

-James 2:24 tells us that a man is proved righteous by his works and not by faith alone, again making it clear that to God the two are linked.
+James 2:24 tells us that a man is proved righteous by his works and not by faith alone, again making it clear that the two are linked in God’s eyes.

 In Acts 6:7 it says a great crowd of the priests obeyed the faith.
 If faith were only a belief, an idea not coupled to an action, how could they obey faith?
 The same applies to Romans 1:5 where it says: “by whom we have received grace and apostleship, to obedience to the faith…”

 Why would 2 Corinthians 13:5 tell us to examine ourselves to see if we are in the faith if faith does not have an action component?
 Why would 1 Timothy 5:8 warn us that those who do not provide for their own family have denied the faith and are worse than infidels?

 In closing, let us return to Ephesians 2, only this time let’s read verses 8-10: